hugoalh-studio/advanced-determine-nodejs/README.md

 ## 📜 Description

-A NodeJS library to provide a better and more accuracy determine.
+A library to provide a better and more accuracy determine.

 ## 💽 Installation